KeplerC/fogros2-ls/README.md

 ## TODO List

-[] A local restful API interface for ROS topic management
+[x] A local restful API interface for ROS topic management
-[] adding a topic dynamically
+[x] adding a topic dynamically
 [] removal of a topic thread
 [] Removing topics dynamically

 controller (separate repo)
-[] Put topic scanning as a separate program to replace `automatic.toml` [] Question: how to coordinate switching (TCP to a common server? may work in short term) [] well defined crytpo per topic
+[] Put topic scanning as a separate program to replace `automatic.toml` [] Question: how to coordinate switching (TCP to a common server? may work in short term) [] well defined crypto per topic

 Optional
 [] create one ROS subscriber thread per topic